 Warnock, 50, who grew up in public housing with 11 siblings, a preacher father and mother who taught him to believe in God and his worth, is now one of the most powerful voices in Atlanta.
-After spending years amplifying the collective voice of ordinary people from his pulpit, he says he now wants to take that voice directly to the “halls of Washington.”
+After spending years amplifying the collective voice of ordinary people from his pulpit, he said he now wants to take that voice directly to the “halls of Washington.”

-“It’s a new assignment but the same project.
-The project of creating a more loving and just society that embraces all of God’s children.
+“It’s a new assignment but the same project — the project of creating a more loving and just society that embraces all of God’s children.
 That’s what my activism has always been about.
 And that activism has often addressed itself to power with an eye toward changing public policy,” he said, insisting he’s not moving away from his activism.

 “I’m actually taking it to the next level.
 I’m trying to transform my activism and agitation into legislation.
 I’m trying to take to the halls of Washington, D.C., the concerns of ordinary people who need an advocate at that level because at the end of the day, public policy has to change.

 “We have enough politicians who have little experience with the kind of service that’s been a hallmark of my life.
 We have enough politicians who are so focused on the next election they’re not thinking enough about the next generation.
 We’ve seen enough incestuous relationships between political backrooms and corporate boardrooms.
 I think it’s high time that the country had another moral voice in the most important deliberative body in the world.”